Market Research and Analytics for a New Era in Wine

 U.S. Wine & BevAlc Imports & Exports

-Our comprehensive and timely metrics on U.S. wine import and export trends can be used to better understand import demand and competition, monitor share and performance within the U.S. marketplace, identify export opportunities, or assess the impact of tariffs on trade, etc.
+Our comprehensive and timely metrics on U.S. wine import and export trends enable clients to better understand import demand and competition, monitor the performance of individual countries within the U.S. marketplace, and evaluate potential export opportunities.

 Canadian Wine & BevAlc Imports & Exports

-Canada ranks 8th globally in wine imports, and imported wines (including bulk imports bottled in Canada) comprise more than 90% of sales, so imports drive the Canadian wine market’s performance.
-The metrics can be broken down by country of origin and destination province to provide a nuanced view of market trends.
+Canada ranks 8th globally in wine imports, and imported wines (including bulk shipments bottled in Canada) comprise 85% of the market.
+The metrics can be broken down by country of origin as well destination province to provide a nuanced view of Canadian wine market trends.

 The information contained in this report is proprietary.
 Purchasers may distribute the report only to employees of their immediate company and board members and consultants for use only on projects specific to the purchaser’s company.
 No portion of the report may be reproduced or published in any form without prior written consent from Vintage Economics.